giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v13.0.2.md

 This is a patch release that resolves a problem during the upgrade of multi-AZ clusters from 12.x release to 13.x release.

-It also brings security-related updates for Container Linux and some managed apps.
+It also brings security-related updates for Container Linux and some Managed Apps.

 ### azure-operator [5.0.1](https://github.com/giantswarm/aws-operator/releases/tag/v5.0.1)